VikramP7/NeuralNetworkLibraryV5/README.md

 # Neural Network Library
-A library for using and training neural networks of variable architecture written in java Started 2021 Completed 2024
+A library for using and training feed forward neural networks of variable architecture written in java.

+Started 2021 Completed 2024

 ![Image of Neural Network Diagram][imgLink]